joshbuddy/parameters_extra/README.markdown

-# MethodArgs
+# ParametersExtra

 ## Purpose

 You've got a method, but want to know more about the arguments? `#arity` and `#parameters` (if available) are useful, but not nearly enough.
 You need something better.
-Like, the default arguments. *MethodArgs* makes this simple.
+Like, the default arguments. *ParametersExtra* makes this simple.
 It operates on a source file to supply the more details argument information by parsing the code itself.

 ## Usage